isabella232/gimp-book-painting/parametric-brushes.md

 The default shapes are round, square and diamond.
 Is also possible create a great variation of the shapes, using the different parameters to control the shape and its aspect (radius, spikes, hardness, aspect ratio, angle and spacing).

-Some of advantages of parametric brushes are:
+Some of the advantages of parametric brushes are:
-* The stroke of parametric brush is more sharpest and hard when we use hardness equal 1 than with the raster brushes,
+* The stroke of the parametric brush is more sharpest and hard when we use hardness equal 1 than with the raster brushes,
-* is much easy to increase/decrease the softness via own editor or via Tool Options … instead the .gbr when we increase/decrease the hardness the stain is deformed by the blur algorithm: [Comparison test between hardness and Force with .gbr and .vbr brushes](https://gitlab.gnome.org/GNOME/gimp/issues/1081 "Issue #1081")
+* Is much easy to increase/decrease the hardness via own editor or via Tool Options … instead, the .gbr and .gih brushes, when we increase/decrease the hardness, the stain is deformed by the blur algorithm: [Comparison test between hardness and Force with .gbr and .vbr brushes](https://gitlab.gnome.org/GNOME/gimp/issues/1081 "Issue #1081")

 ### Dry Media Experiments
 In 2013, I began study the dry media with parametric brushes, they are essentially the drawing tools as pencil, crayon, charcoal and pastel.